Get access to everything we publish when you sign up for Outside+.

 In most cases, tight shoelaces are the simple cause of pain on the top of the foot, formally known as extensor tendonitis.
 “It’s all about finding the right marriage of your shoes, shoelaces, socks and orthotics if you wear them,” Johnson says.
 “If you alter any one of these, be aware of whether you need to make any adjustments.”

 Having strong and mobile feet can limit your risk for foot injuries, but it’s also important to strengthen the muscles higher up the chain that affect how your foot hits the ground and your weight-bearing pattern.
-Johnson recommends the following exercises and stretches.
+Add the following exercises and stretches into your normal routine.

-- Stretch hamstrings and calves, with toes forward, turned out and turned in.
+- Hamstring and calf stretches.
+Stretch out three ways: with toes forward, turned out, and turned in.

-- From seated in a chair, straighten one knee and write the alphabet with your same-side foot.
+- Toe alphabet.
+From seated in a chair, straighten one knee and write the alphabet with your same-side foot.

-- Practice glute bridges with your toes turned in and out.
+- Glute bridges.
+Do this move once with your toes turned in and once with them turned out.

 - Roll out.
 Gently roll the bottom of your foot on a massage, lacrosse, or tennis ball.